01 Feb The Power of Storytelling

 So what is this power of which we speak?
-It may be different for each listener and story possesor alike.
-The essence of its strength lies somewhere in the artistic authenticity of the storytelling experience; the orginal way of communicating the imagination and creative tales of life!
+It may be different for each listener and story possessor alike.
+The essence of its strength lies somewhere in the artistic authenticity of the storytelling experience; the original way of communicating the imagination and creative tales of life!
 Stories in this way have great ability to inspire; to remain remembered; to be passed along paths to other ears and minds.

 The magic of storytelling is much about the act of sharing sentiments and experiences.
 It’s about removing the walls of text to bring closer together the teller and the audience.
 Storytellers are advised to learn their stories image by image rather than word for word.
-Most pressingly, the power of storytelling exists hand in hand with the power of learning, which is great news for educators epecially; we have ample opportunity to make noble use of this ancient magic!
+Most pressingly, the power of storytelling exists hand in hand with the power of learning, which is great news for educators especially; we have ample opportunity to make noble use of this ancient magic!

 In the words of author Peter Forbes ‘ Stories create community, enable us to see through the eyes of other people, and open us to the claims of others.’
 For children and learners seeking to grow; this power of knowledge is rather invaluable.